farayaz/laravel-spy/README.md

 - Tracks all outgoing HTTP requests made via Laravel's HTTP client.
 - Logs request details, including URL, method, headers, payload, and response.
 - Configurable logging options to customize and obfuscate sensitive data.
-- Adds HttpLog ID to the application Context for use with error tracking
+- Adds HttpLog ID to the application Context for use with error tracking.

 ## Requirements